 INTRODUCTION 1

 SUMMARY 2

-A. BUSINESS AND PERFORMANCE 5
+A. BUSINESS AND PERFORMANCE ε

-A.1 Business A.2 Underwriting performance 9 11
+A.1 Business

+A.1 BUSINESS

+A.3 INVESTMENT PERFORMANCE

+A.4 PERFORMANCE OF OTHER ACTIVITIES

-B. SYSTEM OF GOVERNANCE 15
+B. SYSTEM OF GOVERNANCE

-B.1 GENERAL INFORMATION ON THE SYSTEM OF GOVERNANCE B.2 FIT AND PROPER REQUIREMENTS.
-B.3 RISK MANAGEMENT SYSTEM INCLUDING THE OWN RISK AND SOLVENCY ASSESSMENT (ORSA B.4 INTERNAL CONTROL SYSTEM B.5 INTERNAL AUDIT FUNCTION B.6 ACTUARIAL FUNCTION B.7 OUTSOURCING B.8 CUSTOMER EXPERIENCE B.9 ANY OTHER MATERIAL INFORMATION 21 A) 23 26 28 30 31
+B.1 GENERAL INFORMATION ON THE SYSTEM OF GOVERNANCE

+B.2 FIT AND PROPER REQUIREMENTS 23

+B.3 RISK MANAGEMENT SYSTEM INCLUDING THE OWN RISK AND SOLVENCY ASSESSMENT (C ,

+B.4 INTERNAL CONTROL SYSTEM

+B.5 INTERNAL AUDIT FUNCTION

+B.6 ACTUARIAL FUNCTION

+B.7 Outsourcing

+B.8 CUSTOMER EXPERIENCE

+B.9 ANY OTHER MATERIAL INFORMATION 34

-C. RISK PROFILE 33
+C. RISK PROFILE 35

-C.1 Underwriting risk C.2 Market risk C.3 Credit risk C.4 Liquidity risk C.5 Operational risk C.6 Other risks.
-C.7.1 Stress and scenario testing 37 40 44 50 53
+C.1 Underwriting risk 36

+C.2 MARKET RISK 39

+C.3 Credit risk 42

+C.4 LIQUIDITY RISK

+C.5 OPERATIONAL RISK 47

+C.6 OTHER RISKS 52

+C.7.1 Stress and scenario testing 55

-D. VALUATION FOR SOLVENCY PURPOSES 54
+D. VALUATION FOR SOLVENCY PURPOSES 56

+D.1 Assets

-D.1 ASSETS D.2 TECHNICAL PROVISIONS D.3 OTHER LIABILITIES D.4 ALTERNATIVE METHODS FOR VALUATION D.5 ANY OTHER INFORMATION 60 63
+D.2 TECHNICAL PROVISIONS

+D.3 OTHER LIABILITIES

+D.4 ALTERNATIVE METHODS FOR VALUATION

+D.5 ANY OTHER INFORMATION

-E. CAPITAL MANAGEMENT 68
+E. CAPITAL MANAGEMENT

+E.1 OWN-FUNDS

+E.1 OWN-FUNDSE.2 SOLVENCY CAPITAL REQUIREMENT AND MINIMUM CAPITAL REQUIREMENT

+E.3 USE OF THE DURATION-BASED EQUITY RISK SUB-MODULE IN THE CALCULATION OF THE SI

-E.1 OWN-FUNDS E.2 SOLVENCY CAPITAL REQUIREMENT AND MINIMUM CAPITAL REQUIREMENT E.3 USE OF THE DURATION-BASED EQUITY RISK SUB-MODULE IN THE CALCULATION OF THE SCR E.4 DIFFERENCES BETWEEN THE STANDARD FORMULA AND ANY INTERNAL MODEL USED 72 74 74 74
+E.3 USE OF THE DURATION-BASED EQUITY RISK SUB-MODULE IN THE CALCULATION OF THE STANDARD FORMULA AND ANY INTERNAL MODEL USED

+E.5 NON-COMPLIANCE WITH THE MCR AND NON-COMPLIANCE WITH THE SCR

+E.6 ANY OTHER INFORMATION

-QUANTITATIVE REPORT TEMPI ATES 75
+OHANTITATIVE DEDOCT TEMPI ATES

-VALUATION
+MIANTITATIVE DEDADT TEMBIATER 70

-FOR C
+VALUATION FOR C SOLVENCY PURPOSES

-SOLVENCY M

-PURPOSES

-This Solvency and Financial Condition Report ("SFCR") sets out the solvency and financial condition of RSA Insurance Ireland DAC ("RSAII" or the "Company") as at 31 December 2021, as required by Solvency II Regulations.
+This Solvency and Financial Condition Report ("SFCR") sets out the solvency and financial condition of RSA Insurance Ireland DAC ("RSAII" or the "Company") as at 31 December 2022, as required by Solvency II Regulations.